Quasinormal modes of Schwarzschild-de Sitter black holes in semi-open systems: Introduction

-Black holes are non-Hermiticity (NH) systems.
+Black holes are NH systems.
 Such NH systems exist in many fields of physics~\cite{Ashida:2020dkc}.
 A hallmark of NH systems is the existence of exceptional point (EP)~\cite{Heiss:1999alz,Heiss:2012dx,Ryu:2025gnn,Zhong:2018hmw,Dietz:2010bvm}, defined as a spectral singularity where both eigenvalues and their corresponding eigenvectors coalesce.
 For more mathematical aspects of EPs, we can refer to monograph~\cite{kato1976perturbation}.
 For the gravity aspects, EPs also appear in the QNM framework of black hole perturbation systems.
 For massive scalar perturbation of a Kerr black hole, two QNM spectra can become degenerate~\cite{Cavalcante:2024swt,Cavalcante:2024kmy,Cavalcante:2025abr}, where the EP is $(M\mu)_c\simeq0.3704981$ and $(a/M)_c\simeq0.9994660$.
 Such EP is also obtained in~\cite{Chen:2025sbz}.
 The EPs can also be found when a Gaussian bump is added to the Regge-Wheeler effective potential~\cite{Yang:2025dbn}, where the EP is $\epsilon\simeq0.005$, and $d\simeq15.698$.
-Near such EPs, the conventional decomposition of the ringdown waveform in to a superposition of QNMs may become invalid~\cite{Yang:2025dbn,PanossoMacedo:2025xnf}.
+Near such EPs, the conventional decomposition of the ringdown waveform into a superposition of QNMs may become invalid~\cite{Yang:2025dbn,PanossoMacedo:2025xnf}.
 A phenomenon related to the concept of exceptional points is called mode repulsion or avoided crossing, which have been widely studied in~\cite{Dias:2021yju,Motohashi:2024fwt,Oshita:2025ibu,Lo:2025njp,Takahashi:2025uwo}.
-When the dimension of parameters increases, EPs will form exception lines (ELs) which widely arises in non-Hermitian systems~\cite{Shen:2018cjc,Yang:2018dzr,Wu:2024wlf}.
+When the dimension of parameters increases, EPs will form exceptional lines (ELs) which widely arises in non-Hermitian systems~\cite{Shen:2018cjc,Yang:2018dzr,Wu:2024wlf}.
 For the gravity aspect, in~\cite{Cao:2025afs}, EL is found, and the topological structures (such Berry phase and vorticity) of QNMs associated with EL are also considered.
 Although we know that the spectrum is unstable, the spectra near exceptional points will be even more unstable, which is studied through the pseudospectra at exceptional points in~\cite{Cao:2025afs}.
-In this study, we change the boundary conditions to find exceptional points in the SdS black hole.
-As far as we know, it is the first work of EPs associated with boundary condition changing in the framework of gravity aspect.
-More specifically, the reflectivity $\mathcal{K}$ can be prompted into a complex parameter, $\mathcal{K}\in\mathbb{C}$, thus provides two variable real parameters.
-The existence of imaginary parts in reflectivity means that when waves are reflected at the boundary around the event horizon, not only does their amplitude change, but their phase varies as well.
-This phase change thereby systematically shifting its QNM spectra.